- School School of Management

-Dr. Vishal Talwar is the Dean – School of Management, BML Munjal University.
+Dr. Vishal Talwar is the Advisor & Visiting Professor – School of Management, BML Munjal University.
 Prior to Joining BMU, Dr. Talwar was the Head of Campus (Mumbai) and Assistant Dean of S.P.
 Jain School of Global Management – Dubai, Mumbai, Singapore & Sydney.
 Dr. Talwar had spent close to 12 years in the United Kingdom and returned to India in 2013 as Dean – JRE School of Management, an Educomp-Raffles Joint Venture.

 Whilst in the UK, Dr. Talwar worked as faculty in leading universities and business schools such as the London School of Economics and the Henley Business School, University of Reading.
 At Henley, he was awarded the ‘Outstanding Contribution to Learning and Teaching Award’ in recognition of his consistent endeavour to improve the student experience.